 Emerson students and faculty come from more than 50 countries.
 Our Office of International Student Affairs organizes a special international orientation program at the start of every semester and provides assistance with immigration and visa concerns as well as adjustment to life in the United States.
 These activities are supplemented by several student associations, such as Amigos (Latino student organization), ASIA (Asian Students for Intercultural Awareness), and EI: Emerson International, an organization dedicated to making international students feel at ease on campus by providing a link to members of their country as well as those from different cultural backgrounds.

 Emerson accepts the Emerson Application and Common Application.
 Students are required to complete all parts of the application, including Emerson-specific questions and writing supplement.
-Other required credentials include high school transcripts, standardized test scores, and recommendation letters.
+Other required credentials include high school transcripts and recommendation letters.
 Additional application credentials are required for students applying to Performing Arts programs, Comedic Arts, or Media Arts Production.
 For specific details on applying to Emerson, please visit emerson.edu/ugapply.

 Boston, Massachusetts, is an international city with more than 30 foreign consulates, a busy international airport, and more than 40 colleges and universities.
 The city played an exciting role in United States history, and its nickname, “The Hub,” reflects its contemporary importance as a center of business, education, culture, and research.
 The climate is temperate with four distinct seasons.

-Size of Campus: A dozen academic and residential buildings on Boston Common in the heart of the city’s Theater District
+Size of Campus: More than a dozen academic and residential buildings on Boston Common in the heart of the city’s Theater District

 Number of Students: More than 3,700 undergraduate and 750 graduate students from across the United States and 60 countries